bforsbe/OccuPy/docs/Tutorials/gui.md

 ### Input
 The map currently selected in the "input map" drop-down menu above.
 ### Scale
-The map currently selected in the "scale map" drop-down menu **below**.
+The map currently selected in the "scale map" drop-down menu **below** the viewer.
 You can either add files to this drop-down by browsing or by running OccuPy.
 ### Conf.
 The estimated solvent confidence from the previous time OccuPy was run.
 This is based on the estimated solvent model,